aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/data.rst

    The ``-a`` and ``-A`` flags we used above ensure that groups for all type strings and users are shown respectively.

-We can then inspect a groups contents, by the label (if it is unique) or the PK:
+We can then inspect a group's contents by its label (if it is unique) or the PK:

 .. code-block:: console